Your goal for this project is to explore the themes of landscape and portraiture by creating a series of panoramic images.

 Turn in your contact sheet to your Project 5 folder in Google Drive.
 This is due by midnight!

-Tuesday, 4/6/21: Over Easter break, shoot images for at least 5 more landscape panoramas and 5 more portrait panorama using the Brenizer method.
+Monday, 5/2/22: Over the weekend, shoot images for at least 3 more landscape panoramas and 3 more portrait panorama using the Brenizer method.
 You will use class time when you return on Tuesday to import your images and create a contact sheet.

 Import your homework images in class and convert them to DNG.
 Label your files lastname_firstname_p5_panorama_cs3_1, 2, 3, etc.